dblock5/osticket-prereqs/README.md

 </p>
 <p>
-Then, I installed a C++ redistributable (VC_redist.x86.exe) which may be required for PHP to work.
+Then, I installed a C++ redistributable (VC_redist.x86.exe) which is required for PHP to work.
 </p>

 <br />